Lick Creek, Indiana: Occupation

 The Black population continued to dwindle throughout the late 1800s.
 Racial tensions and the draw of better education and employment options in cities were some of the factors that reduced Black landownership in Orange County down to 604 acre by 1870.
 The last Black landowner, William Thomas, sold his land in 1902.

 Forest Service acquisition

 The land making up the former settlement was purchased by the United States Department of Agriculture Forest Service in 1935 as part of an effort to restore eroding deforested areas.
 Today, the site is part of Hoosier National Forest.
 None of the buildings from the settlement still stand, with the remaining dwellings likely torn down by the Forest Service upon acquisition to prevent squatting and safety issues.
 The site forms part of the 7.1 mi Lick Creek Trail, a recreational trail used for hiking, camping, biking, and horse riding.

-Archaeological studies and restoration projects in Lick Creek have been ongoing since 1999.
+Archaeological studies and restoration projects in Lick Creek are ongoing since 1999.
 In 2024, descendants of the original Black settlers worked alongside volunteers to restore the Roberts & Thomas family cemetery.